-As per previous communications, various PRO’s and other interested parties have been engaging with DEFF over the past eight months regarding the proposed Section 18 notice.
+As per previous communications (including the front cover article of the Sparks Electrical News May 2020 issue), various PROs and other interested parties have been engaging with DEFF over the past eight months regarding the proposed Section 18 notice.

 Section 18 refers to the Extended Producer Responsibility aspect of the National Environmental Management Waste Act (NEMWA) and essentially replaces Section 28 (Industry Waste Management Plans) from 2017.
 All industries welcomed the introduction of the Section 18 process as it allows industry to raise, manage and disburse EPR fees themselves.